TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-sass-architecture.md

 Once you've distributed customer data across multiple feature services you need some way to aggregate it all together again for analytics, reporting and ML training.
 You asynchronously replicate all the data into a data lake and make it available to downstream analysis services.

 Some features need specialized blob storage for data like files and images.
 Cloud providers have optimized routes for upload and download using their CDN to avoid having to stream the data through the app servers.

+The next class of services is the platform services (shown in blue).
+These provide common functionality shared between the feature services.
+They include admin related services that manage customer accounts, fulfill the creation of tenants, manage licensing and track usage.
+The admin services need to interface with your organization's back office systems (shown in purple) which involves the painful job of interacting with the IT and finance departments.

 # Data Sovereignty